anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 Studying various requirements of VNFs helps understanding what expectation they will have from the underlying NFVI.
 Following are _some_ of the requirement types on which various workloads might have different expectation levels:

 - **Computing**
+  - Speed (e.g., CPU clock and physical cores number)
-  - Computing speed and/or predictability (i.e., CPU and RAM sharing level)
+  - Predictability (e.g., CPU and RAM sharing level)
   - Specific processing (e.g., cryptography, transcoding)
 - **Networking**
   - Throughput (i.e., bit rate and/or packet rate)